GabeDiniz/discord-bot-v2/README.md

 - !cs2 <name> - displays cs2 game statistics for users
 - !fn-shop - sends the current items in the Fortnite shop
 - !play <song> | !skip - for playing/queuing and skipping music
+- !leave - make the bot leave the voice-channel
 - !gif - send a random gif

 # Slash Commands: